facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/faq.md

 ## General Questions

-### How do I get the Facebook Application Access Token?
+### How do I get a Facebook Application Access Token?

-	string appAccessToken = string.Concat("appid", "|", "appsecret");

-You can also you the constructor of Facebook Client to auto set the Facebook App Token for you.

-	var fb = new FacebookClient("appid", "appsecret");
-	string appAccessToken = fb.AccessToken;
+In order retrieve an access token you must use Facebook OAuth.
+If you are developing a web application, you should use the Facebook Javascript SDK for authentication.

 ### I get "window.opener is null or not an object" when running Silverlight application.
 The built-in Visual Studio Cassini Web Server is not supported.
 Use IIS or IIS express.